 Students in middle school call the top floor of St. Joseph School their home.
 Students switch classes throughout the day as they complete their core classes: Language Arts, Math, Religion, Science, and Social studies.

-Weekly Arts & Humanities classes include: Art, Library, Music, P.E., Spanish, and Technology.
+Weekly Arts & Humanities classes include: Art, Library, Music, P.E., Financial Literacy, and Math Lab.

 St. Joseph School is pleased that our students are involved in the school and the community; 92% of our middle school students participate in a sport and/or extracurricular activity.

 Students earn points for their house by participating in school activities, sports and clubs and performing church and community service.
 Bonus activities may include recycling, collecting box tops and labels, canned food drives, etc. Houses are awarded points for positive behavior and sportsmanship.
 Each house is mentored by a middle school teacher and led by a Captain and Co-captain.
 Houses with the most points are recognized and given small awards.

 Through the House Program, the middle school students have volunteered hundreds of hours and helped with many projects, earning points for their houses and learning the value of teamwork and giving of themselves.
 For the Principal’s Challenge, they have sung songs, recited poems, calculated areas, and researched teachers’ biographies.
 At House Competitions they have sorted through piles of shoes, ridden scooters through an obstacle course, passed hula-hoops without breaking a human chain, and played “The Price is Right” at the monthly house competitions.